taektay/ee106/docs/source/logistics.rst

 This page introduces logistics for lab section only; please see syllabus for course overview and lecture/homework related logistics.

+- Teaching Assistant: Xiaoao Song
+- Email: xsong036@ucr.edu

-- Teaching Assistant: Dimitris Chatziparaschis
+- Teaching Assistant: Ashok Kumar J
-- Email: dchat013@ucr.edu
+- Email: ajakk002@ucr.edu

 Please **feel free** to contact the TA if you have any questions.